Thet Thet Khine

-Thet Thet Khine (also spelt Thet Thet Khaing; born 19 August 1967) is a Burmese politician, physician and businesswoman who is the Minister for Social Welfare, Relief and Resettlement appointed by the military junta after the coup d'état in 2021.
+Dr. Thet Thet Khine (also spelt Thet Thet Khaing; born 19 August 1967) is a Burmese politician, physician and businesswoman who is the Minister for Social Welfare, Relief and Resettlement appointed by the military junta after the coup d'état in 2021.
 She was a member of parliament in the House of Representatives for Dagon Township constituency in 2015 elections but did not win her seat at Mayangone Township when she ran in 2020 elections on her newly established People's Pioneer Party platform.
 She owns a number of gold, jewelry, and gem production companies as well as a real estate business.

 Early life and education

 Thet Thet Khine was born on 19 August 1967 in Mogok, Burma (now Myanmar).
 She is the youngest child of three siblings, having an elder brother and an elder sister, Htun Eaindra Bo, an actress and singer.
 She graduated with M.B.B.S from Institute of Medicine, Yangon in 1993, MBA (General Management) from Yangon Institute of Economics in 2004, MBA (Nanyang Fellows) from Nanyang Technological University's Nanyang Business School in 2008, and then International Management Program, MA, (USA) from MIT Sloan School of Management in 2008.
 She started her PhD (Public Management and Leadership) course in Walden University in 2012 and finished it in 2019.